SUSTAINABLE CRIMINAL JUSTICE SOLUTIONS EUROPE (SCJS EUROPE)

-Sustainable Criminal Justice Solutions Europe (SCJS) is a public sector operator, supporting and delivering criminal justice processes on behalf of the UK Home Office and Ministry of Justice, the European Commission and other Governments and law enforcement agencies around the world.
-SCJS Europe seek to build sustainable partnerships at both national and international levels between public administrations with a particular focus upon the judiciary, court processes, prosecutors, police and other law enforcement bodies.
+Sustainable Criminal Justice Solutions Europe (SCJS Europe) delivers criminal justice and capability building projects on behalf of the European Commission and other Governments and law enforcement agencies around the world.
+SCJS Europe seek to build sustainable partnerships at both national and international levels, with a particular focus upon the CBRN community, the judiciary, court processes, prosecutors, police and other law enforcement bodies.

 Adopting a global approach to the criminal justice arena, SCJS Europe performs as an “in country facilitator” taking into account the cultural, political, social and environmental ethos, through activities such as: